sushibagel/PoE-Mechanic-Watch/README.md

 Thanks to user "masonjar13" on the AutoHotKey forums for the Volume Adjust "VA" library used in the volume control settings.
 The speaker icon was found at <a href="https://www.flaticon.com/free-icons/speaker" title="speaker icons">Speaker icons created by Pixel perfect - Flaticon</a>
 The play button was found at <a href="https://www.flaticon.com/free-icons/play" title="play icons">Play icons created by Freepik - Flaticon</a>
+The reload button was found at <a href="https://www.flaticon.com/free-icons/refresh" title="refresh icons">Refresh icons created by Gregor Cresnar - Flaticon</a>
+The stop button was found at <a href="https://www.flaticon.com/free-icons/forbidden" title="forbidden icons">Forbidden icons created by Freepik - Flaticon</a>
 Donations:
 There are no obligations for anyone to donate but if you wish to you can here: [PayPal](https://www.paypal.com/paypalme/Drew149).